-The types of extinguishers described in 2, above, should no longer be discharged or let into sewers or water courses during any part of the disposal process.
+The types of extinguishers described in 2, above, should no longer be discharged or let into sewers or water courses.
 The contents need to go to high temperature incineration for disposal, unless there is an alternative treatment that would prevent pollutants entering sewerage systems.